SanketGhorpade1999/SankyGhorpade/README.md

-- 👋 Hi, I’m @SankyGhorpade
+- 👋 Hi, I’m @SanketGhorpade
 - 👀 I’m interested in MERN Stack Developer and Java Backend Developer
 - 🌱 I’m currently pursuing Bachelors of Engg. in IT
 - 💞️ I’m looking to collaborate on Software projects